spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 {% highlight c++ %}
 template <int I> struct int_ { constexpr operator int() const { return I; } };
 {% endhighlight %}
-This now allowes to use int_<I> as template paramater for integer arguments:
+This now allowes to use `int_<I>` as template paramater for integer arguments and the loop can be instantiated using a generic lambda, that does not need to know its template parameter explicitly:

 {% highlight c++ %}
 Loop<0,51>::run([](auto I)